On the Divisibility of 7-Elongated Plane Partition Diamonds by Powers of 8: Setup

 \section{Setup}

 For the sake of convenience, we define the standard $q$-Pochhammer symbol by

 Notice that with this notation, we have

 It is a straightforward process to prove that each $L_{\alpha}$ as defined in (\ref{lalphadefn}) is a modular function over the congruence subgroup $\Gamma_0(8)$, as we will show in Section \ref{initialrelsection}.
 It is only slightly more difficult to form the necessary linear operator that permits us to construct $L_{\alpha+1}$ from $L_{\alpha}$.
-With this in mind, we define our key operator,
+With this in mind, we define our key operator, with We can quickly verify that $U$ is a linear operator.